Bell Performs Blog for Commercial Users and Distributors of Fuel | Bell Performance

 What exactly is fuel polishing?

-In order to know what it does, you have to know what it is.
+In order to answer the original question, you have to know what it is.
 Fuel polishing is mechanical fuel processing in order to clean out sludge, water, asphaltenes, and other non-fuel solids, to clean up the fuel and make or keep it usable.
+At its core, it's fuel filtration to remove contaminants.

 To that end, fuel polishing is not rocket science, nor should it be difficult to understand.
 The fuel is filtered and processed to try and return it as far back to its original pristine condition as the situation allows.